zys-contribs/node/doc/api/quic.md

 -->

 Emitted when a new `QuicStream` has been initiated by the connected peer.
+The callback is invoked with a single argument providing the newly created `QuicStream` object.

 The `'stream'` event may be emitted multiple times.